 2018 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
 Released as an ASCII file with SAS,

-SPSS, STATA and R programming statements and in SAS transport format, the Hospital Inpatient Stays File provides
+SPSS, STATA and R programming statements a SAS transport file, a SAS V9 file, a XLSX file, and a Stata file, the Hospital Inpatient Stays File provides

 detailed information on hospital inpatient stays.
 Data are gathered from a nationally representative sample

 of the civilian, noninstitutionalized population of the United States and can be used to make estimates of

 inpatient hospital stay utilizations and expenditures for calendar year 2018.
 Each record represents one

 household-reported inpatient hospital stay reported during the 2018 portion of round 3 and rounds 4 and 5

 for Panel 22, as well as rounds 1, 2 and the 2018 portion of round 3 for Panel 23 of the survey

 (i.e., the rounds for the MEPS panels covering calendar year 2018).
 The Hospital Inpatient Stays Public

 Use Data File is an event-level data file containing characteristics associated with the hospital inpatient